appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```
 ### Autoscaler

-In this release, we are also introducing the SinglestoreAutoscaler, a Kubernetes Custom Resource Definition (CRD) that supports autoscaling for SingleStore.
+In this release, we are also introducing the `SinglestoreAutoscaler`, a Kubernetes Custom Resource Definition (CRD) that supports autoscaling for SingleStore.
 This CRD allows you to configure autoscaling for SingleStore compute resources and storage in a declarative, Kubernetes-native manner.

-Deploying the SingleStore Autoscaler
+Using `SinglestoreAutoscaler`, you can configure autoscaling for SingleStore `Aggregator` and `Leaf` node to scale compute resources based on CPU and memory usages.
+You can also configure autoscaling for storage resources based on storage usages for both `Aggregator` and `Leaf` nodes.

 To deploy an Autoscaler for a KubeDB-managed SingleStore cluster, you can use the following YAML configuration: